haxpor/appvkek/README.md

   * 0x10ed43c718714eb63d5aa57b78b54704e256024e - 115792089237316200000000000000000000000000000000000000000000
 ...
 ```

 such wallet address is the top whale in BSC chain.
 We use it as an example only,
 not to imply anything.

 This will output the allowance balance associated with each spender address under
 the token contract.

+# Additional option flags

+* `--execution-time` - to also show the execution time for all processing, queries, etc.

 # License
 MIT, Wasin Thonkaew